LovelyBuggies/sumo-gym/src/sumo_gym/envs/README.md

 ## VRP

+For simplicity, we assume depots are all-connected with any vertex.

 - State: `locations`, the current locations of the vehicles; `loading`, the current loading of the vehicles.

 - Action: `action_space` is determined by the current locations according to the edges.